-Other Funds: Other state funds include the Family Support Subsidy, Special Needs Grants, MH/DS State Cases, and State Supplementary Assistance (SSA).
+Other Funds: Other state funds include the Family Support Subsidy, Special Needs Grants, MH/DS Child and Family Services Cases, and State Supplementary Assistance (SSA).
 SSA is primarily available to persons residing in residential care facilities.

-Federal Funds:

-Supplemental Security Income (SSI): Most disabled persons, because of their disability, are eligible for the federal entitlement program serving aged, blind or disabled persons.
+Federal Funds: Supplemental Security Income (SSI): Most disabled persons, because of their disability, are eligible for the federal entitlement program serving aged, blind or disabled persons.
 SSI eligibility automatically entitles the client to Medicaid (Title XIX), which covers medical expenses.
 In addition, the state's Medicaid plan has been amended to fund some special services for the ID/DD/CMI population groups.

-Medicaid (Title XIX): In addition to the regular medical and lowa Plan benefits, the Medicaid program funds several special programs for the MH/DS populations.
-These services include: 1) ICF/MR; 2) Home and Community Based Waiver, which allows the state to redirect Medicaid funding from institutional setting to support a flexible array of community services on behalf of persons who are elderly or disabled; 3) Enhanced Services; and 4) habilitation services for persons with chronic mental illness.
+Medicaid (Title XIX): In addition to the regular medical benefits, the Medicaid program funds several special programs for the MH/DS populations.
+These services include: 1) ICF/ID; 2) Home and Community Based Waiver, which allows the state to redirect Medicaid funding from institutional setting to support a flexible array of community services on behalf of persons who are elderly or disabled; 3) Enhanced Services; and 4) habilitation services for persons with chronic mental illness.

 Medicaid Enhanced Services: An enhanced service is used to identify three services that were added by DHS to the Medicaid Plan in 1988.
-These services require counties to pay 50% of the non-federal share when services are provided to persons with intellectual disability, a developmental disability or chronic mental illness.
-In addition to these services, the state requires counties to pay 100% of the non-federal share for ICF/MR services and the home and community-based waiver for persons who would otherwise be in an ICF/MR. The candidate services are:
+The state is required to pay for 100% of the nonfederal share when services are provided under the medical assistance program to persons with intellectual disability, a developmental disability or chronic mental illness.
+The candidate services are: